Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Conclusion

-In this paper, we trained a two-component network of an autoencoder and a classifier to perform a multi-label hyperspectral classification task.
-We shifted away from the single-label pixel-level input data.
-Instead we focused on patches extracted from the the hyperspectral remote sensing scenes to leverage the abundance of information available in those scenes and the correlation among the pixels.
-We trained our network and compared the performance of the trained classifier when those patches were assigned multi-labels instead of single labels.
-In addition to the \textit{Joint} and \textit{Cascade} training schemes of the two-component network frequently utilized in the literature, we investigated the \textit{Iterative} training scheme.
-Under two datasets and two different classification tasks, multi-label and multi-class classification, we found that the \textit{Cascade} scheme performs the least. the \textit{Joint} scheme performed the highest under all scenarios.
-However, it suffers the drawback of requiring an expensive parameter search procedure to find the best weight combination of the total loss constituents and this may come at the risk of overfitting.
-Such a combination could be optimal given a specific data split and selected hyperparameters; however, there is no guarantee that this combination could generalize given other conditions and hyperparameters.
-According to our experiments, the \textit{Iterative} scheme with its progressive learning allows the sharing of features between the two parts of the network from the early stages of training.
-Its application does not require any search process for specific hyperparameters that is not evident or principled and produces good results.
-This is noticeable with complex datasets containing many multi-label patches that preserve hyperspectral images’ spatial and spectral properties.
-Further, experiments suggest that the common practice of assigning a label corresponding to the center pixel of a patch has high costs in predictive performance.
-This is a practice that should be discouraged.
-Furthermore, we show that deeper architectures with a completely different nature than our two-component network could perform well when trained on datasets smaller in volume yet more abundant in spatial-spectral information.
-By this, we mean the patches dataset used in our experiments.
-We also found that when using the Joint scheme to train our two-component architecture with patches, the performance was much higher than training a shallower architecture with a small subset of labeled pixels containing only spectral information.
-As future work, our study can be extended by futher validating the covered schemes and methods on other remote sensing datasets and possibly other types of hyperspectral images.
+According to our experiments, the \textit{Iterative} scheme, with its progressive learning approach, permits the sharing of features between the two parts of the network from the early stages of training.
+This scheme obviates the requirement for an intricate search for specific hyperparameters that is not evident or principled and consistently yields good results.
+This is noticeable particularly with complex datasets containing numerous multi-label patches that preserve the spatial and spectral characteritics of hyperspectral images.
+Moreover, our results suggests that the common practice of assigning a label corresponding to the center pixel of a patch has high costs in predictive performance and should be discouraged.
+Furthermore, our findings reveal that architectures, fundamentally different in nature and deeper than our two-component network, could perform well when trained on datasets smaller in volume yet more abundant in spatial-spectral information, namely, the patches dataset used in our experiments.
+Our observations also showed enhanced performance when employing the \textit{Joint} scheme to train our two-component architecture with patches, compared to training a shallower architecture with a small subset of labelled pixels containing only spectral information.
+For future work, our study could be extended by further validating the schemes and methods on other remote sensing datasets and possibly other types of hyperspectral images.
 Recent learning techniques; such as self-supervised learning, and modern architectures; such as transformers, will be considered to further boost the performance of our classifier.